Last Updated:

 The tool will scan your system for any corrupted or missing components related to .NET Framework v3.5 and repair them automatically.

-To use Microsoft .NET Framework Repair Tool, follow these steps:
+To use the Microsoft .NET Framework Repair Tool, follow these steps:

 - Launch the tool and follow the on-screen instructions to fix .NET Framework installation issues.